kubevirt-ui/kube-gateway-operator/README.md

     - '*'
   serviceAccountResources:
     - '*'
+  # gnerateSecret is used to automatically create a secret holding the asymetrical
+  # keys needed to sign and authenticate the JWT tokens.
   gnerateSecret: true
+  # use
   passThrough: false
+  # the proxy server container image
   image: 'quay.io/yaacov/oc-gate:latest'
-  # use the webAppImage to customize the static files of your web app.
+  # webAppImage is used to customize the static files of your web app.
+  # this example will install the noVNC web application that consume
+  # websockets streaming VNC data.
   webAppImage: 'quay.io/yaacov/oc-gate-web-app-novnc:latest'
 ```